josiasbudaydeveloper/josiasbudaydeveloper/README.md

 # Josias Buday Dias
 ## A Full-Stack JS Developer
 Hi, my name's Josias Buday Dias.
 I'm from Brazil.
-I'm currently studying superior technological course in Analisys and Systems Development at Universidade Estácio de Sá.
-In addition, I'm studying Full Stack JavaScript (JS) development since I started the superior course at 02/2021.
+I'm graduate of Superior Technological Course in Analisys and Systems Development at Universidade Estácio de Sá (Digital University from Rio de Janeiro, Brasil).
+In addition, I'm studying and practicing Full Stack JS Development since 02/2021.

-I'm currently an A2 Level English speaker.
+I'm currently at A2-B1 Level English speaker.

 ## My techonologies
 ### These are these are the main technologies I currently know: